narenranjit/chandrian-theme/README.md

 - Bright error colors to let you catch track down issues in malformed json

+## Markdown:

+This theme is designed to enhance readability of Markdown documents and uses a minimum of colors.

+- Header colors lighten the deeper you go to help you keep track of where you are.
+- Italics are italicized, bolds are shown more prominent.
+- Links and `code` use warm colors
+- De-emphasized urls to minimize visual clutter.

 ## Programming Languages:

 The following rules are were specifically designed for JS/Typescript, but should apply to most languages.
 If something looks off for a specific language, PRs are welcome.

+The first thing I look for when scanning large blocks of code are how it ends (return / throw), and how it gets there (conditionals / loops).
+Hence exit keywords and control keywords are assigned bright warm colors to immediately draw your eye to them.

+Much as I like my semi-colons and curly braces, they are just noise when I'm reading code and are hence shown in muted grays.

+Comments are also treated as noise and muted.
+If you disagree, you can always override.

+'function', 'var', 'const' are important definition keywords, but are still more important for the compiler/interpreter than for humans, and hence they're also toned down.

+constant variable names (upper-cased variables in JS by convention) are shown brighter than other variable names.

+`=` is assigned a contrasting color to `==` so you can immediately catch if typo one for the other.